KiyaiB/photo-gallery/readme.md

    This is a photography website which shows some of the photos that I have taken.

 3. Setup instructions
-   -Launch browser on your page search bar look for the {} on github and click on the link.
+   -Launch browser on your page search bar then look for the link with .io on github and click on the link.

 4. Languages Used
    HTML